-The baseline habitat value of the site is 1.67 area-based habitat units and 0.02 hedgerow units with the proposed development resulting in a 10.55% area-based net gain and a 21.93% net gain for hedgerows.
-The proposed development is therefore anticipated to meet the minimum target of 10% biodiversity net gain and thus is compliant with legislation (Environment Act 2021).
-The proposed development also satisfies the trading rules.
+The baseline habitat value of the site is 1.67 area-based habitat units and 0.02 hedgerow units with the proposed development resulting in a 11.36% area-based net loss and a 21.93% net gain for hedgerows.
+The proposed development is therefore not anticipated to meet the minimum target of 10% biodiversity net gain and thus is non-compliant with legislation (Environment Act 2021).
+The proposed development does not satisfies the trading rules.